Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Pros:

-• Provides a tight and effective seal against drafts, improving energy efficiency and comfort
+• Seals tightly to block drafts, improving energy efficiency and comfort

 Cons:

-• The presence of three fins may slightly reduce the clearance when opening and closing the door, especially on thick carpets or uneven floors
+• Three fins may reduce clearance, especially over thick carpets or uneven floors

 7. Adjustable door sweeps